 Furthermore, the company is bolstering other ad targeting options as well — specifically by substantially adding to the number of interests that advertisers can target — up to 420 from only 30.

 - Do-it-Yourself Promoted Pins, Now open to all SMBs (Pinterest)

 - Pinterest Fully Opens Ad Spigot for Small and Medium-Sized Businesses (AdWeek)

 Food For Thought

 South by Southwest Interactive kicked off in Austin on Monday and concludes today.
 Known for its paradigm-shifting ideas and savvy audience, the conference has gained dashing momentum over the years.
 Not surprisingly, this year’s popular topics have aligned with futuristic concepts that could shape tomorrow’s interactions.
 AdWeek accumulated a list of items that have received the most chatter on Twitter during the week, referencing a report compiled by social media analytics company Sysomos.
-While the full article will provide more details, among the leaders are virtual reality, driverless cars and robotics.
-It doesn’t seem too long ago that Twitter itself was the talk of the conference.
+While the full article will provide more details, among the leaders are virtual reality, driverless cars, and robotics.

 To keep up with all the new technology in the world, you need a great website.
 At One Thing Marketing, we make sure our clients’ websites are setting their business up for success.
 Contact us to submit your website to our SEO experts to analyze your current strengths and areas for improvement!